Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Introduction

-Inspired by the above research, we remodel the IRST detection task as a one-dimensional signal anomaly detection task in the temporal profile, where targets manifest as statistical outliers in time-sequential signals.
-Then, we designed a pixel-wise temporal probe mechanism (TPro) to extract essential information in the temporal profile.
+Inspired by the above research, we remodel the IRST detection task as a one-dimensional signal anomaly detection task in the temporal profile, where targets manifest as statistical outliers in sequential signals.
+Then, we design a pixel-wise temporal probe mechanism (TPro) to extract essential information in the temporal profile.
 Based on TPro, we propose an effective and efficient deep temporal probe network (i.e., DeepPro) for IRST detection, which performs multiplications and additions only in the time dimension.
 We conducted numerous experiments on widely-used benchmarks.
 As shown in Fig. \ref{Fig2}, our DeepPro achieves significantly superior performance as compared to existing state-of-the-art methods employing complex spatial-temporal computations.
-Meanwhile, our DeepPro exhibits higher robustness on dim targets and in complex scenarios with strong noise, achieving a 78.4\% reduction in parameter count and over $2\times$ acceleration improvement as compared to the lightest and fastest single-frame IRST (SIRST) detection network (i.e., Res-UNet \cite{xiao2018weighted}).
+Meanwhile, our DeepPro exhibits higher robustness on dim targets and in complex scenarios with strong noise, achieving an 87.6\% reduction in parameter count and a 13-FPS inference gain on $256 \times 256 $ images compared to the existing lightest and second-fastest single-frame IRST (SIRST) detection network (i.e., ACM \cite{dai2021attentional}).

 The main contributions of this work are as follows. \begin{itemize} \item We reveal some new insights from a more crucial profile (i.e., temporal profile): long-term temporal information is much more essential for IRST detection, which includes global temporal saliency of target signals and correlation information between different signals.
 We validated the importance of the temporal profile in IRST detection, by developing the first predictive attribution tool. \item Inspired by our research, we remodel the IRST detection task as a one-dimensional signal anomaly detection task.
-Then, we propose an IRST detection network (i.e., DeepPro) to leverage the essential temporal profile information with multiply-add operations only in the time dimension. \item Experimental results show that DeepPro not only achieves a significant performance improvement in IRST detection with extremely high efficiency and continuity, but also has high robustness to dim targets and scenes with strong noise. \end{itemize}
+Then, we propose DeepPro to leverage the essential temporal profile information with multiply-add operations only in the time dimension. \item Experimental results show that DeepPro achieves a significant performance improvement in IRST detection with extremely high efficiency, and has high robustness to dim targets and scenes with strong noise. \end{itemize}